wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 20. If an error symbol appears, check the Plentymarkets logs for plugin build and deployment failures

-### Authentication
+### Authorization

-After the plugin is installed in your Plentymarkets system, carry out the authentication to enable access to the Wayfair interfaces.
+After the plugin is installed in your Plentymarkets system, carry out the authorization process to enable access to the Wayfair interfaces.

 #### Activating the access to the Wayfair interfaces